-Loews was the last operator of the deluxe Cinema East, a huge cinder block building housing a giant screen and just under 1200 seats.
-The theater opened in the early 60’s, and was first operated by Carroll’s Development Corporation, which later became CinemaNational.
+Loews was the last operator of the deluxe Cinema East, a huge cinder block building housing a giant screen and just under 1,200 seats.
+The theatre opened on May 27, 1966 with Rock Hudson in “Blindfold”.
+It was first operated by Carroll’s Development Corporation, which later became CinemaNational.
 USA Cinemas took over in 1987, then Loews in 1988.
-The theater closed around 1991 and was demolished.
+The theatre closed around 1991 and was demolished.

-Next door, Carroll’s built the first of their prototype, fully-automated, manager-operator theaters, called the Mini One.
+Next door, Carroll’s built the first of their prototype, fully-automated, manager-operator theatres, called the Mini One.
 Later, it became known as the Cinema East 2.
-So the area at one time held three adjacent theaters—Cinema East, Mini One, and Dewitt Drive-In.
+So the area at one time held three adjacent theatres–Cinema East, Mini One, and Dewitt Drive-In.
 All have been demolished.

 Just login to your account and subscribe to this theater.